CoreWeave

 Understanding the Argo Workflows

-Each of the Argo Workflow templates used in the examples have a similar structure.
+Each of the Argo Workflow templates used in the examples in this guide has a similar structure.
 They consist of three important sections:

 • Workflow parameters